-You Know it’s Time to Outsource HR When… By Lauren Kersten, HR Professional Team Leader ESC has been working with for-profit and non-profit organizations of various sizes and industries for over 20 years.
-During the conversion process, we find that many of our new clients have things in common that helped them make the decision … Continued
+You Know it’s Time to Outsource HR When… By Lauren Kersten, HR Manager ESC has been working with for-profit and non-profit organizations of various sizes and industries for over 20 years.
+During the conversion process, we find that many of our new clients have things in common that helped them make the decision to outsource. … Continued

 Q: Are employers required to provide holiday pay to part-time employees?
 A: It depends.
-Employers aren’t obligated to pay any hourly non-exempt employee for holidays they do not work; however some employers voluntarily do so.
+Employers aren’t obligated to pay any hourly non-exempt employees for holidays they do not work; however, some employers voluntarily do so.
 Often times, companies will oﬀer paid holidays to only full-time employees but some also have paid holidays for regular … Continued

 IRS Announces 401(k) Contribution Limits for 2020 The IRS has announced that for the 2020 plan year, employees can contribute $19,500 in 401(k), 403(b) and most 457 plans, an increase of $500, while the combined employer and employee contribution limit rises by $1,000 to $57,000.
 For participants ages 50 and over, the additional “catch-up” contribution … Continued

 IRS Releases Inflation-Adjusted Items for 2020 Below please find the new amounts effective January 1, 2020: Flexible Spending Accounts Health FSA – increase by $50 to $2,750 per plan year.
 Adoption Assistance FSA – the maximum amount that may be excluded from an employee’s gross income increases to $14,300.
 Commuter Plan – Parking & Transit … Continued